madmurphy/libconfini/dev/README.md

 constant, they definitely look esoteric.

 The usual way to avoid esoteric code is that of using `enum` labels for bitflags.
-In **libconfini**'s case however this would not help much, bitflags are used so often that it would just fill the entire source code of `enum`s.
+With **libconfini** however this would not help much: bitflags are used so often that it would just fill the entire source code of `enum`s.
 The esoterism would just change form.

 I am sorry if the code scares you, but there are no other ways, I am afraid.¹ If you want to understand how the library works you will have to get used to